 Insider: Hidden classic bar Le Lion’s Bar de Paris, one of the stand out cocktail bars in Germany.
 You can’t see it from the outside, you need to ring the bell and wait until you will be allowed to enter the chamber.
 The sophisticated ambience, tiny room and dimmed lights will make you feel like a part of the special secret group.

-Planten un Blomen, time for a leafy break!
+Planten un Blomen, time for a break in the famous park!

 Hamburg, a green waterside metropolis is not only known for it’s highest standard of living, but also for it’s green-friendly attitude.
 It is impressively full with forests, parks and other green urban areas in comparison to most cities of similar size.
 One of the cherished places in the center of the city are the huge park fountains, lawns and floral displays, Planten un Blomen.
 Anyone who wants to have a romantic walk, a moment of relaxation or just to catch up with friends should visit this gorgeous green recreation in Dammtor.
 It also offers a beautiful water light show with music till the end of the day.
 You can admire the dancing colored fountains for half an hour every night at 10 p.m. from May to September for free.